Psychology Degrees, Schools, and Careers in Pennsylvania

 Career Opportunities for Psychologists in Pennsylvania

-Pennsylvania ranks fourth in the country – behind California, New York, and Texas – when it comes to professional clinical, counseling, and school psychologist employment.
-With more than 5,000 clinical psychologists employed across the state in May of 2011 according to the BLS and nearly 500 more psychologists with other specialties joining them, Pennsylvania boasts one of the most impressive professional psychology communities in the country.
-They also pay their psychologists as well as the average annual wage for a professional psychologist in Pennsylvania in May of 2011 ranged from $72,060 to $93,860 depending on the specialty of the psychologists.
+With more than 3,300 clinical psychologists employed across the state in May of 2022 according to the BLS and about 3,000 more psychologists with other specialties joining them, Pennsylvania boasts one of the most impressive professional psychology communities in the country.
+They also pay their psychologists as well as the average annual wage for a professional psychologist in Pennsylvania in May of 2022 ranged from $73,700 to $94,120 depending on the specialty of the psychologists.

 Employment in the profession is expected to grow as well according to the state itself.
-The Pennsylvania Center for Workforce Information and Analysis expects employment of clinical, school and counseling psychologists to grow six percent from 2008 to 2018.
-In case you wanted the estimated numbers, that six percent growth amounts to about 400 newly employed psychologists and it also expects there will be about 140 new job openings in the profession, leaving plenty of opportunity for students interested in starting their psychology careers in Pennsylvania.
+O*NET expects employment of clinical and counseling psychologists to grow 8% from 2020 to 2030.
+In case you wanted the estimated numbers, that 8% growth amounts to about 400 newly employed psychologists and it also expects there will be about 370 new job openings in the profession every year, leaving plenty of opportunity for students interested in starting their psychology careers in Pennsylvania.
 Read more about the PA psychologist license requirements.

 Psychologist Salary in Pennsylvania